peap/git-global/README.md

 * `git global status`: show `git status -s` for all your repos with any changes
 * `git global unstaged`: show status of the working directory for repos with such changes
-* `git global ahead`: show repos where branches contain commits that are not present on any of the remotes

 ## Command-line flags